MixBoxLab/2fa-cli/README.md

 - **List Accounts**: View all of your configured accounts.
 - **Remove Accounts**: Delete accounts you no longer need.
 - **Show Codes**: Display the current 2FA codes for all accounts, along with a countdown timer for expiration.
+- **One-Click Copy**: Copy verification codes to clipboard with simple commands or keyboard shortcuts.
 - **Secure Storage**: Secrets are stored locally in your system's standard configuration directory.

 ## Installation